No Innocent Victim

-No Innocent Victim, or N.I.V., is a Christian hardcore punk band on Facedown Records.
-The band was formed in 1992 in San Diego, California.
+No Innocent Victim, or N.I.V., is an American Christian hardcore punk band on Facedown Records.
+It was formed in 1992 in San Diego, California.
 They released two albums, and then toured with Agnostic Front.
 In 1998 they signed to Victory Records and recorded the album Flesh and Blood.
 Many tours followed in the United States, Europe and Japan with bands like Agnostic Front, U.S. Bombs, Terror, Hatebreed, P.O.D., and Madball.

 They released Tipping the Scales in 2001, and disbanded the following year.
 They reformed in 2004 and in 2005, added former xDisciplex A.D. members Dave Quiggle on guitar and Neil Hartman on bass respectively, signed to Facedown Records, and released fifth studio album To Burn Again.
 After being disbanded for many years, the band reunited in 2017 to play Facedown Fest.